 Chair

-Alan holds a Masters in Social Science and Policy Studies, a Business Degree and a Diploma in Arts/Communications.
-He is a Fellow of the Australian Evaluation Society.
+He holds a Masters in Policy Studies, a Bachelor of Business and a Diploma in Arts.

 Mark W Sewell